nictki/Battmon/README.md

 * works in background
 * compute all battery and ac values through `/sys/class/power_supply` (acpi not needed)
 * sound notifications
-* custom sound file
+* specify your favorite sound file
-* specify favorite screenlock command
+* specify your favorite screenlock command
-* set favorite battery level values
+* set your favorite battery level values
 * choose if you want hibernate, suspend or shutdown on minimal battery level
 * pop-up notifications
 * ... and more options can be given through the command line (run ./battmon.py -h/--help)